cloudfoundry/cf-mysql-release/README.md

 2. Implement oauth [workflow](https://github.com/cloudfoundry/cf-mysql-broker/blob/master/config/initializers/omniauth.rb) with the [omniauth-uaa-oauth2 gem](https://github.com/cloudfoundry/omniauth-uaa-oauth2)
 3. [Use](https://github.com/cloudfoundry/cf-mysql-broker/blob/master/lib/uaa_session.rb) the [cf-uaa-lib gem](https://github.com/cloudfoundry/cf-uaa-lib) to get a valid access token and request permissions on the instance
 4. Before showing the user the dashboard, [the broker checks](https://github.com/cloudfoundry/cf-mysql-broker/blob/master/app/controllers/manage/instances_controller.rb#L7) to see if the user is logged-in and has permissions to view the usage details of the instance.

+## HAProxy

+Traffic to the MySQL cluster is routed through an HAProxy node.
+The intention is to use this proxy for fail-over and load balancing traffic.

+The HAProxy node runs a thin web server to display traffic stats.
+This dashboard can be reached at `haproxy-1.p-mysql.<system domain>`.
+Log in as user `admin` with the password configured by the `haproxy_stats_password` property in the deployment manifest.